 Wall Street wants the Fed to cut rates because the U.S. economy has weakened, and lower interest rates can help stimulate growth by making it cheaper for consumers and businesses to borrow money.
 If central bankers cut rates later this month, that will appease market participants and potentially prop up the stock market, Ma says, adding: "There's definitely a tightrope being walked."

-It's pretty common to see a cluster of new highs in a short span, like the S&P 500's five records in July.
+It's pretty common to see a cluster of new highs in a short span, like the S&P 500's eight records in July.
 Once the S&P 500 hits a new all-time high, another is often around the corner.
 That's partly because the stock market tends to close higher than lower on a daily basis—which has happened about 53% of the time since 2000, according to data analyzed by Grow.

 Investor sentiment matters: "Enthusiasm can build on itself when market participants see the market hitting new highs," Ma says.
 "That can cause people to get a little more aggressive."